 Also in 2010 the Lyric Theatre Belfast commissioned Paul’s musical comedy Molly Wobbly’s Tit Factory.
 The show was based on his 2006 mini musical of the same name that was shortlisted for the Mackintosh Foundation’s Quest For A New Musical.
 Molly Wobbly’s Tit Factory premiered at the Lyric Theatre in a staged concert version in October 2011, was remounted for a full production in 2012 prior to a critically acclaimed run at the Assembly Rooms throughout the Edinburgh Festival Fringe (co-produced with The Stand Comedy Club), and then previewed in London as a staged concert at the Phoenix Artist Club throughout March 2014 garnering no fewer than five nominations at the 2014 BroadwayWorld West End Awards, including for Paul as ‘Best Director’.
 Molly Wobbly’s Tit Factory eventually opened in the West End at Leicester Square Theatre in January 2015.
 The best selling original cast recording of the show is still available in stores and online.

-Between 2013 and 2015 Northern Ireland’s Theatre at The Mill commissioned and produced two new musicals by Paul; his adaptation of Victor Hugo’s classic “Notre Dame de Paris” as Hunchback The Musical and subsequently Paul’s twenty-first and most recent stage musical, the Christmas fantasy Tinseltown.
+Northern Ireland’s Theatre at The Mill commissioned and produced two new musicals by Paul; his adaptation of Victor Hugo’s classic “Notre Dame de Paris” as Hunchback The Musical (2013) and subsequently Paul’s twenty-third original stage musical, the Christmas fantasy Tinseltown (2014).
 Both shows were critically acclaimed.

 For more information and for audio samples, photos, and videos of his many shows visit his web site at paulboydmusic.com (click here).